ecelebi29/KindredSchematics/README.md

   - Shortcut: `.build r`

 - `.build disablefreebuild`
-  - Disables freebuild and restrictionless build modes.
+  - Disables freebuild and restrictionless build settings.
 Also disables spawning in the glow library.
 You will need to edit the config to turn them back on (useful for live servers).

 - `.build mode`
   - Toggles build mode.

 - `.build setcursor`
   - Sets a cursor prefab to place tiles.

+- `.build ysnap`
+  - Toggles Y-value snapping when placing objects in build mode.

+- `.build plane`
+  - Toggles using AimPositionPlane (default ON) or AimPosition for object movement in build mode

+- `.build yoffset (#)`
+  - Sets Y-axis offset when placing objects in build mode

+- `.build xsnap`
+  - Toggles X-value snapping when placing objects in build mode

+- `.build zsnap`
+  - Toggles Z-value snapping when placing objects in build mode

+- `.build snapstatus`
+  - Shows current snapping settings for build mode

 - `.build clearradius (radius)`
   - Deletes out everything in a radius centered on you.